Undefeated Storm ready for early-season showdown with defending champion Mystics

 Washington isn’t the same team that lost to Seattle in the 2018 WNBA Finals and won it all year.

-However, the Mystics have racked up two impressive wins despite the absence of two-time WNBA MVP Elena Delle Donne, Natasha Cloud, LaToya Sanders and newcomer Tina Charles who are all sitting out this season.
+The Mystics have racked up two impressive wins despite the absence of two-time WNBA MVP Elena Delle Donne, Natasha Cloud, LaToya Sanders and newcomer Tina Charles who are all sitting out this season.

 Aerial Powers and Myisha Hines-Allen are each averaging 21.5 points, while Emma Messeman and Ariel Atkins average 13.0 apiece.